karatelabs/karate-addons/karate-websocket/README.md

 # Karate-Websocket

-Karate-Websocket adds first-class support for testing communication over the [Websocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+This adds first-class support for testing [Websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 The challenge of sending and consuming messages in async fashion is solved via an elegant API.

+Websocket is very low level and typically layered under a protocol such as [STOMP](https://stomp.github.io/) or a custom JSON message schema.

+Karate's Websocket support makes it easy to plug-in wire-format conversion and flow-control.
+This means that you can easily test chat-bots or conversational user interfaces.

 ## Highlights
 * Unified syntax similar to HTTP but focused on Websocket